povisenko/povisenko/README.md

 ## Hello 👋🏻!

-I'm Serhii, a software engineering leader based in London, originally from Ukraine.
+I'm Serhii, a software engineer based in London, originally from Ukraine.
 This page is a short introduction to who I am and what I do.

 ## My Story
 I'm from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7), a small town in central-eastern Ukraine.
 After graduating from Mykhailo Drahomanov Humanitarian Lyceum in 2010, I moved to Kyiv, where I completed both a minor and a major in applied mathematics at Kyiv Polytechnic Institute (2016).